Social sorting: Themes

-Other societies across the world engage in their own forms of social sorting.
-Some eastern countries such as China and India place much emphasis on an individual’s level of education.
-Blue collar jobs which at times may be dirty and laborious are often scorned and met with resentment.
-Low hourly wages, limited to zero prestige and little respect are directed at individuals who are involved in these occupational roles.
-Furthermore, the perception and low economic advantages hinder the progression of many people.
-At times, it acts as a domino effect where when one falls other problems come with it.
-For example, low education may not contribute to a good paying job; this may in turn lead to low income which may in turn lead to residing in a low class neighbourhood.

 Wilson & McBrier (2005) conducted a longitudinal study based on the theory of minority vulnerability of employees.
 These constitute to a group of African Americans who work for good financial income in the upper tier for relatively privileged jobs.
 "The minority vulnerability thesis, accordingly, maintains that African Americans are more likely to experience layoffs from upper-tier occupations than Whites even when the two groups have similar background socioeconomic statuses, have accumulated similar human-capital credentials, such as educational attainment and commitment to work, and have similar job/labor market characteristics, including union status as well as economic sector of employment.
 Findings indicate that, after controlling for seniority, African Americans are susceptible to layoffs on a relatively broad and generalized basis that is unstructured by traditional, stratification-based causal factors, namely, background socioeconomic status, human-capital credentials, and job/labor-market characteristics."

-Schools are accredited differing levels of prestige in comparison to other institutions.
-Social sorting occurs amongst schools where claims are made about learning experiences and which institutions may be the best for learning all of which are left up to subjection.
-For example, Princeton, and Harvard are all highly rated prestigious universities for various reasons.
-These perceptions cause employers and students alike to question the credibility and graduate documentation based on the institution that one attends.

 In 2015, The Data Broker Accountability and Transparency Act was resurrected by four U.S senators that would allow consumers to see and correct personal information held by data brokers and tell those businesses to stop sharing or selling it for marketing purposes.